giantswarm/docs/src/content/platform-overview/multi-tenancy/index.md

 ## Introduction

 _Organizations_ are a means to organize resources like clusters and apps in a way that different entities are isolated from each other.
-You can use organizations to separate resource for different projects, business units, teams etc. within the same Giant Swarm management cluster.
+You can use organizations to separate resources for different projects, business units, teams, etc., within the same Giant Swarm management cluster.

 The organization concept makes use of some well-known building blocks of Kubernetes in the [Management API]({{< relref "/platform-overview/management-api" >}}), such as: